fightingentropy/entropy/src/app/posts/high-trust-societies.md

 #### Sociology

-Sociologists view trust as a fundamental social construct that underpins social order [en.wikipedia.org](https://en.wikipedia.org/wiki/Trust_(social_science)).
-Classic works by Luhmann, Barber, and others describe trust as essential to reduce the complexity of modern life [en.wikipedia.org](https://en.wikipedia.org/wiki/Trust_(social_science)).
-Trust acts as a heuristic that allows people to interact without constantly fearing exploitation, thereby "reducing the complexity" of social relations [revista.appsicologia.org](http://revista.appsicologia.org/index.php/rpsicologia/article/view/561).
+Sociologists view trust as a fundamental social construct that underpins social order.
+Classic works by Luhmann, Barber, and others describe trust as essential to reduce the complexity of modern life.
+Trust acts as a heuristic that allows people to interact without constantly fearing exploitation, thereby "reducing the complexity" of social relations.

 Lewis and Weigert (1985) even call trust "indispensable in social relationships," and Zucker (1986) argues it is "vital for the maintenance of cooperation in society… necessary as grounds for even the most routine, everyday interaction" [revista.appsicologia.org](http://revista.appsicologia.org/index.php/rpsicologia/article/view/561).

-High trust societies, from a sociological perspective, are rich in social capital: dense networks of civic engagement, norms of reciprocity, and widespread interpersonal trust [en.wikipedia.org](https://en.wikipedia.org/wiki/Trust_(social_science)).
+High trust societies, from a sociological perspective, are rich in social capital: dense networks of civic engagement, norms of reciprocity, and widespread interpersonal trust.
 These elements reinforce each other, creating communities where collective action and mutual aid flourish.

 #### Political Science